uchicago-cs/chiventure/src/npc/README.md

 npc_example.c
 - A monkeypatched chiventure executable to display how dialogue *can* (but probably shouldn't) currently look in chiventure, using the backend of the dialogue module.
-- The team did not have time to fully integrate dialogue into chiventure's UI/CLI, so this example was the best we could do at the end of the quarter.
+- The team did not have time to fully integrate dialogue into chiventure's UI/CLI.
 - Our hope is that dialogue in chiventure will someday look more like our dialogue_example.
 - Additionally, we hope that built-in commands like `look <item>` will be configured to include looking at NPCs, and that actions such as battling and trading with NPCs will be implemented.